iogeek/Gardening4Engineers/_garden/readingSeedPacket.md

 So you have from March 27 to July 10 to germinate this variety.

 ## Other care instructions
-- Sowing or planting tips (some seeds need to be soaked over night)
+- Sowing or planting tips (some seeds need to be soaked overnight)
 - Thinning and transplanting
 - Shade and sun tolerance.